Skip to main content

 • In metro Vancouver specialized sexual assault health services are available.

-1. Access supportive resources
+1. Access support resources

 • Supports are available both at BCIT and in the broader community.